 The Workflow functionality maps out the lifespan of an item by establishing transition rules for changes in the item's status.
 Workflow is set at the Organization level, but can be modified and customized on a Project-by-Project basis.Setting Up/Enabling Workflow

-To set up workflow, select the "Admin" tab, and navigate to the "Workflow" option.
+To set up workflow, select the "Admin" tab, and navigate to the "Workflow" option under the Organization tab.

 From this main page, you can access the settings for Workflow, which include enabling the functionality for the Organization, and permission for Project Managers to override a workflow within a project.
 A list of currently active workflows is displayed beneath these settings.

 Any Workflow created at the Organization level will be available to every project within that Organization.
 If the "Allow Project Managers to override workflows on a project" box is checked, users with Manage Project permissions will be able to edit Workflows at the Project level to better suit their needs.
-To access Workflow from a project level, click on the gear icon next to the project name in the top left, and select "Configure Project".
+To access Workflow from a project level, click on the Project panel in the "Admin" tab.

-This will open a pop-up window.
+This will open a new list of settings.
 Select the "Workflow" tab to see a menu of active Workflows similar to the one located in the Admin Section.
-By clicking "Override", the Project Manager can make changes to but not delete the Workflow.Please note: workflows are not retroactive.
+By clicking "Override", the Project Manager can make changes to but not delete the Workflow.Please Note: Workflows are not retroactive.
 Items that were created prior to a Workflow will show transitions, but locks and user restrictions that were created with the Workflow will not show up on these items.

 Creating a new Workflow can only be done under the Admin tab.
 Start by clicking "Add/Edit", and select an Item Type you would like to create a Workflow for.
 Items can include any that have been enabled for your project that have a picklist configured, as well as custom items created under "Item Types".
 Please note: only items that have a picklist configured, such as Status or Priority, will be eligible for Workflow.